tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 • Decorative panels and traditional house furnishings

-Hala’s large, segmented fruit – sometimes called hala fruit – can be chewed for its sweet, fibrous segments, and different parts of the plant have long been used in Hawaiian herbal medicine.
-The tree is also spiritually important; hala groves are sometimes associated with sacred sites, and the leaves may be used in ceremonial contexts.
+The tree also produces large, segmented fruit—often called hala fruit—which can be chewed for its sweet, fibrous pulp.
+Various parts of the plant have long been used in Hawaiian herbal medicine and cultural practices.
+In some areas, hala groves are associated with sacred spaces, and the leaves are used in ceremonial contexts.

 Sandalwood – A Fragrant and Historic Tree